bioservices/notebooks/README.md

 Notebooks related to bioservices
 =================================

-Although some notebooks are already provided within BioServices [source code](https://github.com/cokelaer/bioservices]), this repository can be used to store more specialised notebooks (or not) and contributions.
+Although some notebooks are already provided within BioServices [source code](https://github.com/cokelaer/bioservices]),  and [documentaion](http://pythonhosted.org//bioservices/) this repository can be used to store more specialised notebooks (or not) and contributions.